International Journal of

 Editing

-makes it’s debut as the world is struggling with a convergence of shared existential threats.
+The International Journal of Communal and Transgenerational Trauma (IJCTT) made it’s debut as the world has been struggling with a convergence of shared existential threats.

 • The Earth is undergoing a dramatically accelerating rate of climate change and environmental degradation that is progressively jeopardizing the viability of many regions for habitation, and where, rather than prevention or cure, the focus is beginning to shift toward coping and adaptation to a lesser level of planetary health.